canonical/checkbox/docs/reference/units/test-plan.rst

 The following fields can be used in a test plan.
 Note that **not all** fields need to be used or even should be used.
-Please remember that Checkbox needs to maintain backwards compatibility so some of the test plans it defines may have non-typical constructs required to ensure proper behavior.
+Please remember that Checkbox needs to maintain backwards compatibility so some of the test plans it defines may have non-typical constructs required to ensure proper behaviour.
 You don't have to copy such constructs when working on a new test plan from scratch

 .. _Test Plan id field: